Skip to main content

 Pull-back terminal ends of QFN.
 Image credit: NXP Semiconductors.

 The terminal ends are pulled back from the edges of the package.
-Solder fillets are not added after the reflow soldering process for this type of terminal end packages.
+Solder fillets are not added after the reflow soldering process for this type of terminal end package.

 Side wettable flank terminal ends